denyncrawford/photoshop-chanels-to-palette/README.md

 ## How it works:

-*PCP* takes the title and the RGB color mixture of your channel and generate a color palette in a different document with the taken data.
+*PCP* takes the title and the RGB color mixture of your selected channels and generate a color palette in a different document with the taken data.

 ## Context